 No matter how noble the name was, people didn’t accept it.
 As a result, many suggested names.
 Finally, the people agreed on Uranus, in relation to the previous tradition of naming planets after Roman and Greek mythology.
 As a matter of fact, Uranus is the only planet that is named after a Greek God.

 As time went by, the scientific community warmed up to its name.
 You already know that Voyager 2 flew by briefly in Uranus and because of this mission, they gathered a large number of discoveries and data.

-Other facts of Uranus for kids: because of its plain blue appearance, studying the atmospheric patterns of Uranus is challenging compared to other planets like Jupiter and Saturn.
+Other facts of Uranus for kids: Because of its plain blue appearance, studying the atmospheric patterns of Uranus is challenging compared to the other planets like Jupiter and Saturn.
 Thankfully, there is the Hubble Space Telescope.
 This telescope is equipped with advanced imaging that facilitates the observation of Uranus.
 When you look closely, you will notice that Uranus is tilted on its side by 98°.
 According to new studies, a giant impact from a rock, the size of Earth, knocked it sideways.

-Its gravity, when compared to Earth, it’s about 0.9 times stronger.
+Its gravity, when compared to Earth, is about 0.9 times stronger.
 This means that you cannot stand on the Uranus’ surface.
 Surprising facts of Uranus for kids- it does seem odd that Uranus has 14.5 times the mass of Earth but it would pull at you with less gravity.
 The universe has many mysteries, but it would take numerous years and technological advancements to completely understand it.
-For now, it’s enough to understand Uranus and other planets aside from Earth for it will surely broaden your horizons.
+For now, it’s enough to understand Uranus and other planets aside from Earth, for it will surely broaden your horizons.